 Check cards often called debit cards are growing in popularity and replacing the use of checks because they are so convenient.
 They look like a credit card and are accepted anywhere credit cards are accepted, but they work like checks.
 With the swipe of your card, you’ve paid for your purchase and used the funds from your checking account to pay.
 You can also use them at ATMs to check your balance or get cash from your checking account.

 Electronic Transfer – This method is growing in popularity and makes it more convenient for you.
 This means you authorize your employer or federal agency to deposit your check into your Argent account electronically.

-In person – This involves visiting the Credit Union Member Center with cash to deposit the money into your account.
+In person – This involves visiting a branch with cash to deposit the money into your account.